ninanoo/PoR/README.md

 In an extreme experiment, the exclusion of the unique leader block can proceed simultaneously in different candidate blocks which have the same sequence number in each branched candidate chain, and this can be seen as an uncertainty in terms of the entire network.<br/>
 However, in this algorithm, branching of a chain is used as a favorable function, and all functions operate recursively on each branch.<br/>
 Uncertainty makes attacks more difficult from the whole point of view, but candidate blocks operate probabilistically based on their own branch.<br/>
+In addition, in the first design, an indirect method of comparing [reverse relevance](https://github.com/ninanoo/PoR/blob/master/BasicConsensus.md#reverse-relevance-and-game-theory) was used to constrain time.<br/>
+However, from the design so far, a direct time base is used, which is similar to the average transmission time introduced in [a recent document](https://github.com/ninanoo/PoR/blob/master/AdditionOfTheNextCandidateBlock.md).<br/>
 Those time constraint and exclusion rule are equally applicable to the other two types of critical blocks that have not yet been documented.<br/>
 The first candidate block of each branch is responsible for synchronizing the branched candidate chains.<br/>
 The first candidate block of each distro is responsible for synchronizing the distributed authentication chains.<br/>
-A probabilistically estimated value is used as a time base for the exclusion in both those cases.<br/>
-To this end, [a recent document](https://github.com/ninanoo/PoR/blob/master/AdditionOfTheNextCandidateBlock.md) has shown how to get the average transmission time over the entire network.<br/>
 In the three cases so far, the time bases for exclusion differ from each other, but these time-related rules make the chain work permanently.

 <br/>